christianclark123/Active-Directory/README.md

 ![image](https://github.com/user-attachments/assets/45a2fadd-023f-493a-8eff-0cd52f92eb11)

-Go to both your ADDC and Client in VirtualBox manager and click settings and Network and change the attached adapter to the newly created NAT network.
+Go to both your ADDC and Client in VirtualBox manager click settings and Network and change the attached adapter to the newly created NAT network.

 ![image](https://github.com/user-attachments/assets/ae3619f8-ed75-4d46-8a76-292ff8e5fd43)